Home/ Blog/ Preventive Care/

 The COVID-19 global pandemic gave rise to the need to develop vaccines to combat the outbreak of a novel coronavirus (known as SARS CoV-2), the virus that causes the disease COVID-19.
 Coronaviruses are a group of viruses that can be spread primarily through droplets of saliva or discharge from the nose when an infected person coughs or sneezes.
 Symptoms range from mild to severe, with a number of cases becoming fatal.

 Older adults, and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.
-The Centers for Disease Control and Prevention (CDC) recommends that anyone over the age of 6 months receive one of the 3 COVID-19 vaccines available:
+The Centers for Disease Control and Prevention (CDC) recommends that seniors 65+ receive two doses, four months apart, of the 3 updated COVID-19 vaccines available:

 • Pfizer-BioNTech